RobbeDGreef/carbon-ir/README.md

-# Carbon Intermediate Representation Language
+# Carbon Intermediate Representation
-The carbon intermediate representation language or carbon for short is a architecture independent assembly-like language built to easily connect the front end of a compiler to multiple backend architectures.
+The carbon intermediate representation or carbon for short is a architecture independent optimizer and code generator designed to easily connect the front end of a compiler to multiple backend architectures.

+Carbon can either be used as an standalone compiler via it's own assembly-like language or linked into your compiler and accessed via its C API.

 ## Build
 Before you build carbon, make sure you have